Microsoft 365 MCP Server: Secure Setup for Claude & AI Agents (2026)

 4. SharePoint permissions are notoriously broad.
 The authorizing user often has access to far more sites than they realize.
 One MCP tool call can return content from sites the user forgot they were a member of.

 The traditional DLP a company already runs — at the network edge, on the file share, inside the SaaS-native rule engine — does not sit in the MCP path.
 The tool response goes straight from Microsoft 365 into the AI agent's context window.
-That gap is where Strac Microsoft 365 MCP DLP lives.
+That reach is exactly why each agent's access and actions need to be controlled, the tenant data it pulls back protected, and every call audited — which is where Strac Microsoft 365 MCP DLP lives.

-✨ Strac Microsoft 365 MCP DLP — Production-Ready, With Built-In Redaction
+✨ Strac Microsoft 365 MCP DLP — Production-Ready Agent Governance

 What this looks like in practice: